NHOrus/srwq-compilation/episode-12.md

 Irm overhears.
 "Arado, are these some of your friends?"

 "No... maybe...
 I'm not sure.
 I'll check!
-Masaki, are you the Masaki who came from another world?? ....Wait..."
+Masaki, are you the Masaki who came from another world?? ...Wait..."

 The Cybuster half-turns, looking at the group while keeping a watch on the Granzon.
 "Who are you guys?
 Are you with Shuu?"